V1ncent19/v1ncent19.github.io/_texts/MahalanobisAndLeverage.md

 ***proof:***

-We need the following lemma
+We need the following Sherman-Morrison lemma
 $$
 \begin{align}
     (A+B)^{-1}=A^{-1}-\dfrac{A^{-1}BA^{-1}}{1+tr(BA^{-1})},\quad \mathrm{rank}(B)=1